-Furthermore, the Project conforms to other LUTE policies, as discussed in the Draft SEIR, and as summarized below:
+Furthermore, the Project conforms to other LUTE policies, as discussed in the Draft SEIR, and as

 Objective N3 states: Encourage the construction, conservation, and enhancement of housing resources in order to meet the current and future needs of the Oakland community.
 The Project would meet the overall objective.
-As noted above, the Project would provide up to 918 residential units to meet the current and future needs of the Oakland community.
+As noted above, the Project would provide up to 935 residential units to meet the current and future needs of the Oakland community.
 The Bay Area is in the midst of an acknowledged housing crisis, which a 2015 Legislative Analyst report concluded was caused by community resistance to housing, environmental policies, lack of fiscal incentives for local governments to approve housing, and limited land for housing construction.
-The LUTE identified the Project site as suitable for a substantial mixed-use commercial and residential project.
-The Project's proposed mix of housing meets Objective N3 and provides the City additional needed housing.
+The LUTE identified the Project site as suitable for a substantial mixed-use commercial and residential project and the Housing Element anticipates the construction of 935 units on the Project site.
+The Project's proposed mix of housing meets Objective N3 and provides the City additional